hmalik144/Candy_Space_tech_test/README.md

 ## Features

- - Search the trasport api for current road status
- - get Road Id, Road Status and Description from the search
- - Data binding into the view model to hold data even after the activity has been destroyed by android
+ - Data binding to control views from view models and objects
  - SOLID coding priciples applied to keep code clean and easy to read

 ## Architectural Pattern